 Add To Favorites

 Some book settings—such as Hogwarts in the Harry Potter series—are unforgettable.
-Transport yourself to your favorite story scene with this project.
+Transport yourself to a favorite story scene with this project.

-Reading a terrific book instantly puts you in the middle of the action.
-What are some of your favorite books?
+Reading a terrific book instantly puts us in the middle of the action.
+Ask students to identify some of their favorite books.
 Surely everyone who has read a Harry Potter book has been transported to a place where owls carry messages and school feasts appear before one's eyes.
 Were you sitting in that boat floating in the dark as Hogwarts comes into view for the first time?
 Do you ever wonder how you would respond when confronted with an ogre in the bathroom?
 Or snobbery at the lunch table?
-Find out by putting yourself at Hogwarts (or whatever your favorite book setting)!
+Students find out by putting themselves at Hogwarts (or another favorite book setting)!

 With Crayola® Scissors, cut a large square from a recycled file folder.
 Fold the square in half two times by matching up the points.
 Cut one of these folds to the center.
 Slide the two pieces on either side of the cut together to create a standing triarama.